madetech/academy_2020_mob/mars-rover/notes.md

 # To Implement:

+- The marsroverapp_spec should test narrow screen too?
-- Test params etc?
+- Should be testing the method params etc?
 I'm so used to strongly typed languages I expect a lot of things to be caught by the compiler, but that won't happen in Ruby!
-- Different types of rover

 WIDE SCREEN MARS ROVER: